ferdogon/cis106/notes/notes2.md

   Example : Oracle Virtualbox
 ## INSTALLING UBUNTU IN A VIRTUAL MACHINE
 For installing ubuntu we need a Hypervisor(software that allows the management of virtual machines).
 To install ubuntu we will install **Oracle Virtualbox** which is an example of Type 2 Hypervisor.
 The link for the Hypervisor can be found [here](https://www.virtualbox.org/wiki/Downloads) or if that does not work here https://www.virtualbox.org/wiki/Downloads
+**(*It has a simple installation process just keep clicking next until it is finished and should not take more than 2-3 minutes.*)**

 ### Steps to install and configure your Hypervisor with Ubuntu
 * Click the new button to open a dialog and name your virtual machine and if you are not sure about what you are doing use **Ubuntu** which will automatically choose the type and the version for you.